rstudio/visual-markdown-editing/docs/markdown.md

 Visual editing mode can author all of the markdown variants supported by Pandoc.
 By default, features associated with standard Pandoc markdown are enabled.
-You can change this behavior by adding an `editor_options:markdown` key a document's YAML front-matter.
+You can change this behavior by adding an `editor_options:markdown` key to a document's YAML front-matter.

 ### Mode